Maria Hrinchenko: Biography

-In her last years, much of her work was focused on a commission compiling a dictionary of the living Ukrainian language.
+In her last years, much of her work was focused on a commission compiling a dictionary of the colloquial Ukrainian language.
+She worked as an editor of her second dictionary together with Ahatanhel Krymsky.

-Maria Hrinchenko died suddenly in July 1928 following receipt of a letter, in an environment just before the beginning of the 1929–1930 show trials persecuting Ukrainian intellectuals including her associates.
+Maria Hrinchenko died suddenly in July 1928 after receiving a letter, in an environment just before the beginning of the 1929–1930 show trials persecuting Ukrainian intellectuals, including her associates.